 Do you know how many WordPress plugins are out there?
-Well, there are currently 11,247 plugins, which means there is no way you know which ones you should be using.
+Currently, there are 11,247 plugins, which means there is no way you know which ones you should be using.

 Heck, I don’t even know all the plugins I should be using.
 But I do know the plugins that will help boost your traffic.
 Here are the 7 WordPress plugins that are worth checking out: